What Does Home Insurance Cover?

 Newer roof

 Updating an aging roof can improve insurability and pricing.
-Document materials and install date; some carriers favor impact-resistant shingles.
+Document materials and install date; impact-resistant shingles may qualify for additional discounts.

 Autopay & paperless